JS-Zheng/code-line/README.md

 Code-line.js is a lightweight plugin, it finds every `<pre><code>...` in your page, and append line numbers.
 Most of the features are dependent on CSS to complete, so very flexible & efficient.

-It's mainly use with [Highlight.js](https://github.com/isagalaev/highlight.js), but you can also render your code in any way.
+It's mainly use with [Highlight.js](https://github.com/isagalaev/highlight.js) or [Prism](http://prismjs.com/), but you can also render your code in any way.

 [GitHub Pages](https://js-zheng.github.io/code-line/)